cosmos/cosmos-sdk/docs/architecture/adr-048-consensus-fees.md

 - The default tier keeps the same predictable gas price experience for client.
 - The higher tier's gas price can adapt to block load.
 - No priority conflict with custom priority based on transaction types, since this proposal only occupy three priority levels.
+- Possibility to compose different priority rules with tires

 ### Negative